elringus/sprite-glow/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Let us know somehting is not working as intended
+about: Let us know something is not working as intended
 title: ''
 labels: ''
 assignees: ''